astrynzha/virtiofs_unikraft/README.md

 > For a more in-depth explanation and analysis, see the thesis paper [here](https://drive.google.com/file/d/1453lly-Q2c3RjfbIDkTUd-Knvk4T6n8k/view?usp=share_link).

-The second major part of the work has been an upgrade of the ``virtio subsystem`` (Figure 1) to support the modern virtio standard for PCI devices, which is what virtiofs is presented by the hypervisor and seen by Unikraft.
+The second major part of the work has been an upgrade of the ``virtio subsystem`` (Figure 1) to support the modern virtio standard for PCI devices, which is what virtiofs is presented as by the hypervisor and seen by Unikraft.

 The architectural diagram for these changes is as follows:
 <br>